 In addition to the \$1,500,000 received under the approved Convertible Notes, as describe in Note 7 above, the Company received additional advances of \$394,244 which it is carrying this as a liability, though the Company reserves the right to contest this liability for fraud and offsetting amounts caused by damage and non performance as well as other reasons.
 There is no written agreement on these Advances Payable Consolidated Resources and the Company has not accrued any interest on them accordingly.
-Refer Subsequent Event for the dispute related to outstanding amount payable on convertible note and advance payable
+Refer Legal Proceedings and Subsequent Event for the dispute related to outstanding amount payable on convertible note and advance payable

+9. NOTES PAYABLE

-9. Notes payable - short and long term portion consisted of the following:
+Notes payable - short and long term portion consisted of the following:

-Dec ember 31, 2013 ] December 31, 2012
+De 2014 2014 December 31, 2013

-Secured line of credit, 14% per annum, due March 20, 2015 \$ 771,796 \$ 1,393,948
+Secured line of credit, 14% per annum, due March 20, 2015 \$ 128,019 \$ 771,796

-Less: current portion (684,000) (684,000)
+Less: current portion (128,019) (684,000)

-Long term portion \$ 87,796 \$ 709,948
+Long term portion \$ \$ 87,796

 On March 26, 2010, the Company, through its wholly owned subsidiary Mego Gold, LLC ("Mego") entered into a credit line agreement for 1 billion Armenian Drams (approximately \$2,500,000) with Armbusinessbank Close Joint Stock Company ("ABB") in Yerevan, Armenia.
 The credit line includes a grace period on repayment of principal until April 20, 2011, is not revolving, may be prepaid at any time, and is to be drawn down towards equipment purchases, construction, and expansion of the existing plant and operations to increase production capacity to 300,000 tonnes of ore per year at Mego's Toukhmanuk property in Armenia.
 The loan is for a period of 5 years through March 20, 2015, bears interest at 14% for amounts borrowed, and bears interest at 2% for amount available but not borrowed.
+The loan has been fully repaid as of March 31, 2015.
 The loan is made and payable in local AMD currency.
 As security, 100% of the Mego shares and the mining right certified by the Mining License Agreement #287 with Purpose of Sub-Surface Exploitation and Mining License #HA-L-14/356 issued on August 5, 2005.
-The balance owed at December 31, 2013 and 2012 was \$771,796 and \$1,393,948, respectively.
-There was no accrued interest owed as of December 31, 2013 and 2012.
+The balance owed at December 31, 2014 and 2013 was \$128,019 and \$771,796, respectively.
+There was no accrued interest owed as of December 31, 2014 and 2013.
+See Subsequent Events for an update on the ABB loan.